datastax/release-notes/DSE_6.8_Release_Notes.md

 DSE 6.8.x is compatible with Apache Cassandra&trade; 3.11 and adds additional production-certified changes, if any.

+## Release notes for DSE 6.8.8
+15 November 2020

+## Components versions for DSE 6.8.8

+   * Apache Solr™ 6.0.1.4.2814
+   * Apache Spark™ 2.4.0.16
+   * Apache TinkerPop™ 3.4.5-20200107-6cec00d8
+   * Apache Tomcat® 8.0.53
+   * DSE Java Driver 1.10.0-dse+20200217
+   * Netty 4.1.25.7.dse
+   * Spark JobServer 0.8.0.49

+## DSE 6.8.8 Backup and Restore

+* During Backup Service startup, to avoid stalling during service initialization, check cluster readiness in response to endpoint "on alive" events.
+(DB-4818)

+## DSE 6.8.8 Management API

+* Fixed an issue in DSE that prevented the Management API to work with DSE versions 6.8.5 - 6.8.7 (DSP-21607)

+## DSE 6.8.8 Indexing

+* The issue: When flushing text column indexes, the internal ordering of terms can be processed out of order causing an "java.lang.AssertionError: Incremental trie requires sorted keys" error.
+When this happens, all flushing of indexes involved in this transaction is aborted and the indexes are marked non-queryable.
+Recovering from this issue involves either rebuilding the indexes or restarting the nodes.
+(DSP-21580)
+* Fixes a performance regression in SAI for versions 6.8.6 and 6.8.7 regarding MultiRangeReadCommand.
+(DSP-21601)

+## DSE 6.8.8 Search

+* A system property "dse.solr.fuzzy.max.expansion" was added which allows the user to define a custom number of fuzzy query expansions.
+The maximal possible value is 1024.
+When unset, the default number of max expansions is 50.
+(DSP-21605)

+## DSE 6.8.8 Spark

+* Adjust available framework values for  --framework parameter.
+(DSP-21500)

 # Release notes for DSE 6.8.7
 23 November 2020